thestokkan/hello-world/README.md

 # hello-world
-GitHub tutorial repo
+*a GitHub tutorial repo*

+This readme contains a **list**:
+- item 1
+- item 2
+- item 3

-Writing something into the readme file so that I have something to commit....
+Writing something into the readme file so that I have something to commit.

+---

+# Headline
+## Headline 2
+### Headline 3
+More text goes here